ethz-asl/kinect2-ros/README.md

 published under http://github.com/code-iai/iai_kinect2 in order to maintain Debian packaging and some feature additions.

+### Publications

+If you use this work in an academic context, please cite the following publication:

+P. Fankhauser, M. Bloesch, D. Rodriguez, R. Kaestner, M. Hutter, and R. Siegwart, **"Kinect v2 for Mobile Robot Navigation: Evaluation and Modeling"**, in IEEE International Conference on Advanced Robotics (ICAR), 2015. (submitted) ([PDF Draft](http://designfankhauser.ch/files/fankhauser_2014_kinect_v2.pdf))

+    @inproceedings{Fankhauser2015KinectV2ForMobileRobotNavigation,
+      author = {Fankhauser, Péter and Bloesch, Michael and Rodriguez, Diego and and Kaestner, Ralf and Hutter, Marco and Siegwart, Roland}, title = {Kinect v2 for Mobile Robot Navigation: Evaluation and Modeling}, booktitle = {IEEE International Conference on Advanced Robotics (ICAR) (submitted)}, year = {2015}
+    }

 ## Installation

 Here, we assume you intend to build/install the project for the ROS